What are the Neoserra general settings that govern my entire database?

 Depending upon the nature of your program, there may be certain Neoserra modules that do no apply to you.
 For example, most PTAC programs don't need to track loans and thus could make the "Capital Funding" module invisible:

-Similarly, they may choose to inactivate the "Inquiries" and "Narratives" modules.
+Similarly, you may choose to activate or inactivate the "Inquiries" and "Narratives" modules, as appropriate.

 While Neoserra is greatly enhanced with the ability to upload documents to client and counseling session records, it is also important to understand the risk associated with uploaded files.
 The first step in many viral attacks is to get some code to the system to be attacked.
 Then the attack only needs to find a way to get the code executed.
 Using a file upload helps the attacker accomplish the first step.
 As a Neoserra database administrator, you have control over the size and types of files that can be uploaded to reduce the likelihood of these types of attacks: